usaid-cs/yesterday-i-learned/random.md

 - You don't want a (filament) 3D printer.
 You want a resin printer.
 Resin printers use light to cure whatever it is printing, resulting in [prints that are much higher in resolution](https://www.windowscentral.com/resin-or-filament-3d-printing-which-best-you).
 - Nayib Bukele, the president of El Salvador, [calls himself a dictator](https://apnews.com/article/technology-bitcoin-business-el-salvador-san-salvador-4ee916f3349ad8c50b4454607a81945d), despite having been [democratically elected](https://en.wikipedia.org/wiki/Nayib_Bukele#Election_as_President) after creating [his own party, *Nuevas Ideas*](https://en.wikipedia.org/wiki/Nuevas_Ideas).
 - To get "drilled" in baseball means the batter is hit by the pitcher.
 [Sometimes they do it on purpose](https://en.wikipedia.org/wiki/Hit_by_pitch).
 If you get drilled on the head, it's called getting [beaned](https://en.wikipedia.org/wiki/Beanball).
-- [BP made up the term "carbon footprint"](https://en.wikipedia.org/wiki/Carbon_footprint) to make it sound like individual responsibility, not [responsiblity of the largest polluters in the world](https://www.theguardian.com/environment/2019/oct/09/revealed-20-firms-third-carbon-emissions), among which is BP.
-- Similarly, [the recycle symbol on plastic does not mean it is recyclable](https://oceana.org/blog/recycling-myth-month-those-numbered-symbols-single-use-plastics-do-not-mean-you-can-recycle-me).
-Only 9% of plastic is actually recycled.
-Having the symbol there makes people feel better about using plastics.
-Who lobbied to have this happen?
-[Big Oil](https://www.npr.org/2020/09/11/897692090/how-big-oil-misled-the-public-into-believing-plastic-would-be-recycled).
 - [Stain your deck when it is dried after washing](https://www.decksdirect.com/knowledge-builders/when-is-my-deck-dry-enough-to-stain).
 It might take a few days of dry weather.
 [Don't stain your deck on a hot day](https://paintedfurnitureideas.com/6-mistakes-people-make-when-staining-their-deck/).
 The stain will dry too quickly, and not be able to absorb into the wood.
 - The average youtuber needs [3873 videos and 1 million subscribers](https://www.youtube.com/watch?v=VTTp5A-rSdc) to make "youtubing" a sustainable business model; to "succeed" in youtube.
 - It is impossible to build a silent mechanical keyboard.
 [People have spent hundreds of dollars and failed](https://www.youtube.com/watch?v=Q9k0YkiwgUk), and despite all that work, resulted in a poor typing experience.